hpc-unibe-ch/hpc-unibe-ch.github.io/docs/software/EasyBuild.md

 Therewith, our EasyBuild tools and EasyBuild itself are available.

 !!!
 Note "Note"
-    Specify the WorkspaceID when loading the Workspace module.
+    Specify the WorkspaceID if necessary when loading the Workspace module.
 See module instructions

 ## Package Specification
 EasyBuild has a large repository of available packages in different versions.